Kavita Krishnan

-Kavita Krishnan is a women's rights activist who has publicised the problem of violence against women following the 2012 Delhi gang rape of Nirbhaya.
+Kavita Krishnan is an Indian communist feminist activist who has publicised the problem of violence against women following the 2012 Delhi gang rape of Nirbhaya.

 Krishnan was also a politburo member of the Communist Party of India (Marxist–Leninist) Liberation and had been a member of its Central Committee for over two decades.
 She was also the editor of CPI (M-L) Liberation's monthly publication, Liberation and the Secretary of the AIPWA.
 She quit CPI (ML) Liberation in 2022.

 Early background and personal life

 Kavita Krishnan was born to Tamil parents in Coonoor, Tamil Nadu.
 She grew up in Bhilai, Chhattisgarh.
 Her father worked as an engineer at a steel plant while her mother taught English.
 She completed her BA from St. Xavier's College, Mumbai.
 Krishnan received an MPhil in English Literature at Jawaharlal Nehru University.

 Early Activism

 Kavita Krishnan became part of a theater group led by Arun Ferreira in St. Xavier's College, Mumbai (affiliated college of University of Mumbai) and she would participate in street plays and protests.
 Her serious stint with political activism took place when she joined the Jawaharlal Nehru University where she earned her master's degree and was elected Joint Secretary of the Students' Union in 1995.
 She was a member of the All India Students Association while she studied in JNU.
 She became seriously involved with activism when she met the student leader Chandrashekhar Prasad who was also a student at JNU and a member of AISA.
-Fondly remembered as Chandu by the students of JNU even today, Chandrashekhar was murdered along with fellow CPI(ML) leader Shyam Narayan Yadav on 31 March 1997 in Siwan, Bihar while addressing a street meeting.
+Remembered as Chandu by the students of JNU even today, Chandrashekhar was murdered along with fellow CPI(ML) leader Shyam Narayan Yadav on 31 March 1997 in Siwan, Bihar while addressing a street meeting.
 Kavita Krishnan's life as an activist took a serious turn after this incident.
 Chandrashekhar, who had been the President of the JNU Students' Union the year before Krishnan was elected the Joint Secretary, was the first to recognise her passion and to suggest her to work full-time for women's rights.
 Following Chandu's murder, thousands of JNU students participated in mass demonstrations, demanding action against former Rashtriya Janata Dal parliamentarian Mohammad Shahabuddin, whose men, they alleged, had carried out the attack.
 Krishnan was part of the protests in Delhi, where the student protesters were attacked by Laloo Yadav's men at Bihar Bhawan.
 She spent eight days in jail for her participation in the protests.